 Using floss to clean your teeth "is an important oral hygiene practice.
-Tooth decay and gum disease can develop when plaque is allowed to build up on teeth and along the gum line.
-Professional cleaning, brushing your teeth, and flossing (and using a waterpik or interdental brushes) prevents the buildup of and removes plaque" (U.S. Department of Health and Human Services).
-However, only four out of ten Americans floss their teeth at least once a day and 2 out of ten never floss at all.
+Tooth decay and gum disease can develop when plaque builds up on teeth and along the gum line.
+Professional cleaning, brushing your teeth, and flossing (and using a Waterpik or interdental brushes) prevents the build-up of and removes plaque" (U.S. Department of Health and Human Services).
+However, only 4 out of 10 Americans floss their teeth at least once a day.

 What Does Flossing Do to Your Teeth?

 Flossing helps you achieve fresher health and makes you less susceptible to dental problems by removing plaque hidden between the teeth unreachable by brushing.

 Studies have shown that flossing helps make one's arteries 'younger' and healthier by removing bacteria that cause gum problems and triggers inflammation of the arteries.

 Although flossing is helpful, it will be most effective when done with brushing and rinsing with mouthwash.

 How to Floss